rokka-io/rokka-site/source/_references/10-operations.md

 <img src="https://rokka.rokka.io/dynamic/crop-anchor-face-width-[image.detection_face.height*1.5]-height-[image.detection_face.height*1.5]--circlemask--resize-width-150/o-af-1/5adad6.png"/>

-If you have images with and some without face detection, the login in the expressions may be a little bit more complex, but it's doable.
-Ask us, if you need help.

 You can of course also just use fixed values for width and height, if for example what you need is always in the middle of the picture.